StrictHornet/Using-Machine-Learning-To-Identify-Hate-Speech-And-Demeaning-Comments-On-The-Internet/README.txt

 About
 -------
-This project was developed to fulfill data analysis, visualization, sentiment analysis and classification of a twitter datase.
+This project was developed to fulfill data analysis, visualization, sentiment analysis and classification of a twitter dataset.

 Installation
 -------------